 BCVWD's current and future water sources can be summarized in the Table below and as described below.
-As shown in the table above, the total BCVWD demand is less than the total available supply showing BCVWD will have sufficient water supplies for the Project under normal operating conditions.
+As noted in Table 6-14 of this document, the total BCVWD demand is less than the total available supply showing BCVWD will have sufficient water supplies for the Project under normal operating conditions.